-Nuclear Matters works closely with partner organizations who recognize the value and importance of America’s nuclear energy plants, and invites individuals from across the country to join the coalition and help make our collective voices heard.
+Nuclear Matters also works closely with our partner organizations that recognize the value and importance of America’s nuclear energy.

-The growing roster of Advocacy Council members, partners, and members is integral to our efforts to educate the public on the clear benefits of nuclear energy and to explore possible solutions to preserve this essential energy resource.
+Our growing roster of Advocacy Council members, partners and members is integral to our efforts to educate the public on the clear benefits of nuclear energy and work together to preserve this essential energy resource.